Mesoscale two-sample testing for networks: Mesoscale testing methodology

-which implies that the optimal $d$-dimensional projections can be recovered directly from the singular value decomposition (SVD) of $\Theta_{\mathcal{S}}^{(1)} - \Theta_{\mathcal{S}}^{(2)}$.
-In particular, they are orthonormal bases for the leading left and right singular subspaces of the difference in hypothesis set edge expectation parameters.
-While this optimality is only provably true under the Gaussian edge model, in the remainder of the paper we will refer to these singular subspaces as the oracle left and right projections, regardless of the underlying model.
+This implies that the optimal $d$-dimensional projections are orthonormal bases for the leading left and right singular subspaces of $\Theta_{\mathcal{S}}^{(1)} - \Theta_{\mathcal{S}}^{(2)}$.
+While this is exactly true only under the Gaussian edge model, we find that in practice these provide a good approximation in other settings as well, and refer to these singular subspaces as the {\em oracle} left and right projections, regardless of the underlying model.

-One sensible approach would be to plug in an independent estimate of this difference, then apply the projection test using its leading singular subspaces.
-Iterative approaches to low rank matrix completion have been developed that are well suited to this problem, either by completing $m^{-1} \sum_{k=1}^m [ A_k^{(g)} ]_{-\mathcal{S}}$ for $g=1,2$, and then taking a difference; or directly completing the difference $m^{-1} \sum_{k=1}^m \left\{ [ A_k^{(1)} ]_{-\mathcal{S}} - [ A_k^{(2)} ]_{-\mathcal{S}} \right\}.$ \cite{mazumder10spectral}, for instance, develop a low rank matrix completion approach for the Gaussian setting by using alternating least squares.
-This approach has been extended to matrices with general exponential family entries in \cite{lin21exponentialfamily} (eSVD), which can be adapted to the case with missing entries. \cite{mazumder10spectral} and \cite{lafond15low} also consider low rank matrix completion based on solving a convex optimization problem with nuclear norm penalty, in the least squares and general exponential family settings respectively.
-These existing matrix completion algorithms are generally developed for unstructured or random missingness patterns.
-They are especially useful for estimating projections with non-rectangular hypothesis node pairs, since they provide estimates of the singular subspaces of the entire expected adjacency matrix, not just for the hypothesis set.
+One sensible approach to estimate the oracle projections is to leverage existing approaches for matrix completion to estimate $\Theta_{\mathcal{S}}^{(1)} - \Theta_{\mathcal{S}}^{(2)}$ \citepbody{mazumder10spectral,lin21exponentialfamily}, and then compute the leading singular subspaces of the estimate. \ifjasa \else Iterative approaches to low rank matrix completion have been developed that are well suited to this problem, either by completing $M^{-1} \sum_{k=1}^M [ A_k ]_{-\mathcal{S}}$ for $g=1,2$, and then taking a difference; or directly completing the difference $m^{-1} \sum_{k=1}^m \left\{ [ A_k^{(1)} ]_{-\mathcal{S}} - [ A_k^{(2)} ]_{-\mathcal{S}} \right\}.$ \citebody{mazumder10spectral}, for instance, develop a low rank matrix completion approach for the Gaussian setting by using alternating least squares.
+This approach has been extended to matrices with general exponential family entries in \citebody{lin21exponentialfamily} (eSVD), which can be adapted to the case with missing entries. \citebody{mazumder10spectral} and \citebody{lafond15low} also consider low rank matrix completion based on solving a convex optimization problem with nuclear norm penalty, in the least squares and general exponential family settings respectively.
+These existing matrix completion algorithms are generally developed for unstructured or random missingness patterns. \fi These are especially useful for estimating projections with non-rectangular hypothesis node pairs, since they provide estimates of the singular subspaces of the entire expected adjacency matrix, not just for the hypothesis set.

-In the remainder of this section, for the case where the hypothesis node pairs form a rectangle, we develop a one-step estimator of the difference in edge expectation parameters.
-This one-step approach is more amenable to theoretical analysis, and takes advantage of the special block missingness structure.
-In the following, we partition the indices of the adjacency matrices as four contiguous blocks